Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 Each column defined as sortable will display carets in the table header.
 They have the same functionality as sortcolumn select & changesortorder element displayed in top of table.

+If you want to define default sorting on table load, set:

+    $table->sort_default_column = 'columnname';
+    $table->sort_default_order = SORT_ASC; // Or SORT_DESC.

-## Sort
+## Search

 The fulltext search is triggerd when more than 3 characters are typed into the searchfield.
 Fulltext search is checking values from all columns defined in $table->define_fulltextsearchcolumns(["column1", "column2"]).
 If you want to look for values in a specific column, use columnname:searchterm.
 This can be applied for numerous queries and combined with regular fulltext search.
 Combinations are seperated via whitespace and/or comma.
 If you want to use values containing whitespaces, use double (or single) quotes ie. "Localized Column":"value including whitespace".
 Searchterms will be used like wildcards, while quoted values and numbers trigger exact search (no wildcard).